 When I travelled Bumthang and asked my friend which nearby temple I should visit first, he was immediately suggesting me Zhuk Drak Lhakhang.

-I have heard many things about some historically popular temples in Bumthang.
+I have heard many things about some historically popular temples and popular tourist attractions of Bumthang.
 But I have never heard anything about this temple.
 I was wondering the reasons for which he was actually suggesting it.

 On asking him the specialty of the temple, he said that it can be the Taktshang of Bumthang.
 Moreover, he was saying that is one of the most sacred temples of Bumthang out of four.
 Other three are Thowa Dra, Kunzangdra and Chu Dra Temples.